Twitter Tips & Strategies

 Establish a Consistent Posting Rhythm

 You can't grow an audience without showing up regularly.
 A steady cadence of posts keeps your current followers engaged and gives new followers a reason to hit that "Follow" button.
 Whether it’s two times a day or five times a week, find a rhythm that is sustainable for you.
 Consistency signals that your account is active and worth following.
+For more tips on maintaining a consistent posting rhythm, check out our guide.

 Engage with Intention

 Growing on X is a two-way street.
 It’s not just about pushing out your own content, it’s about engaging in the wider community.
 Your public status means your replies and quote tweets are now content themselves.
 Find larger accounts in your niche and add thoughtful replies to their tweets.
 Join conversations using relevant hashtags.
-This type of active engagement is one of the fastest ways to get discovered by like-minded people.
+This active engagement is one of the fastest ways to get discovered by like-minded people.

 Optimize Your Profile for Discovery